phucvu-nyu/bst236/docs/chapter_syllabus/syllabus.md

 ## Class Participation

-Class participation will be graded based on three parts:
+Class participation will be graded based on following parts:

 - Classroom discussions and questions asked in the courses.
 - The approved pull requests in the course website repository.